eclipxe13/micro-catalog/README.md

 Use the methods `is<name>()` to compare to specific value.

-It will work by default when the values are identified by strings, in example: `isFoo()` will evaluate if the current index is `foo` (with the first character as lower case).
+It will work by default when the indexes are strings, in example: `isFoo()` will evaluate if the current index is `foo` (with the first character as lower case).

 You can redefine whits behavior by overriding the `getEntryId(): string` function.
 So `isFoo()` will compare `foo` with the returned value of `getEntryId(): string`.

-You have to define this methods in your docblock to let your IDE or code analyzer detect what you are doing.
+You have to define these methods in your docblock to let your IDE or code analyzer detect what you are doing.

 ### Get a magic property